 - Channel knife (small spoon-shaped knife to cut thin spirals of citrus fruit for garnish – you’ll often find it as part of a zester)

-The next time that you decide to recreate a casino experience in the comfort of your home, you can use these easy cocktail recipes to make it truly authentic.
-If you’re a fan of online slots, you’ll have noticed some games feature Martini symbols… now you get to turn those symbols from the reels into a real-life scrumptious drink!
+When you want to recreate a casino experience in the comfort of your home, you can use these easy cocktail recipes to make it truly authentic.
+If you’re a fan of online slots, you’ll have noticed some games feature Martini symbols.
+Now you get to turn those slot symbols into a real-life scrumptious drink!

 This simple-to-make but stylish drink is perhaps best known as one of James Bond’s favorites – although our version ignores his request for it to be “shaken, not stirred!”